intechinfo/GoM/GoM.Core.Persistence/README.md

 - The loading part: Will try to load and parse an existing `.xml` file from the given `.gom` folder.

-- The saving part:  Will save all the informations needed to keep the created environment in the `.gom` folder.
+- The saving part:  Will save all the information needed to keep the created environment in the `.gom` folder.

 ( For more documentations details, see the _IPersistence.cs_ file. )